 Clean the thread of supply outlet with steel wool or a stiff brush and dry the area thoroughly.

-Wind about six rotations of the teflon tape, provided to you at the showerhead exchange day, around the supply outlet.
+Wind about six rotations of teflon tape around the supply outlet.
 Keep the outermost thread clear of tape.

 Place flange over supply outlet.